benaryorg/benarydingOS/README.md

 ## Licensing

-This projekt is under the license found in the LICENSE file!
+This project is under the license found in the LICENSE file!

 Some essential parts of our code are very similar to the code on lowlevel.eu and mostly based on it!